Pineapple Slush Recipe

 Every time I make fruit slush, I put some of it in two-cup containers and freeze it to put in my husband's lunch box.
 Just place it into the lunch box in the morning and it should be partially thawed by lunchtime.

 Whenever we took this Amish fruit slush along for our picnics, we froze it in ice cream buckets.
-Then we placed it into ice chests to take it with us to the park.
+Then we placed them into ice chests to take them with us to the park.
 By mid-afternoon, it was perfectly thawed to enjoy it as a slushie.
 And it was a very refreshing afternoon snack!

 Fun Times and Good Amish Food

 I have good memories of many fun times with my Amish youth group.
 We had lots of fun activities.
-Every summer we went camping together.
+Every summer we went camping.
 We played lots of games and spent a lot of time singing together.

 A couple of our youth were assigned the responsibility of planning the activities and the food menu.
 And it always took lots of food to feed our group, but everyone pitched in together and brought a dish or two.

 In case you're interested, I am adding an affiliate link for a book that tells the true story of an Amish woman's survival...Behind Blue Curtains: A True Crime Memoir of an Amish Woman's Survival